200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-11-HEAVYMETALWIZARDSORCERORS.md

 ## Judge Comments

-I picked this because after reading through over 80 entries, it was one of the ones that completely stuck out in my mind as "I want to play this!"  _- [Stephanie Bryant]_({{site.baseurl}}/judges)
+I picked this because after reading through over 80 entries, it was one of the ones that completely stuck out in my mind as "I want to play this!"  - [_Stephanie Bryant_]({{site.baseurl}}/judges)